DomBom16/zenif/docs/modules/log.md

 ### Built-in Templates

-FluxUtils provides several built-in templates that you can use in your log line format:
+Zenif provides several built-in templates that you can use in your log line format:

 - `timestamp`: The current time, formatted according to the Timestamp rules.
 - `filename`: The name of the file where the log function was called.